-There are three main interdependent factors behind the growth of a port’s cargo base, particularly containerized.
+There are three main interdependent factors behind the growth of a port’s cargo base, particularly when it is containerized.
 They are reflective of port competition strategies:

 - Hinterland expansion.
 A port also has a market area where it is competing with other ports, often referred to as its competition margin.
 If this hinterland expands, so does a port’s cargo base.
 However, this requires large investments in infrastructure to increase hinterland connectivity, particularly along corridors.
 Further, inland facilities such as dry ports are part of a strategy to expand a port’s cargo base.